Rahemanali-24/FlightsAndSearchService/README.md

    - A city has many airports but one airport belongs to a city
    - One airport can have many flights, but a flight belongs to one airport

+    Migration Help you to do incremental changes to you

 ![Screenshot from 2024-05-27 12-27-47](https://github.com/Rahemanali-24/FlightsAndSearchService/assets/159017790/25027061-0b97-4d52-9bd2-cbbf0652e49b)